PRC Update

 So here we are!

-I thought it would be good to have at least some record of what turned out to be an intensely interesting and extremely exciting experiment, one that attempted to move the participants, including myself, beyond technology and into a larger freedom, and to do so by simply asking and answering questions that seemed to all involved to be timely, relevant, and useful.
+I thought it would be good to have at least some record of what turned out to be an intensely interesting and extremely exciting experiment, one that attempted to move the participants, including myself, Beyond Technology and into a larger freedom, and to do so by simply asking and answering questions that seemed to all involved to be timely, relevant, and useful.

 As with any experiment there were successes and failures, and ups and downs.
 But that is as it should be.
 After all, one of the assumptions of PRC is that life is dynamic, not static, and we are imperfect, not perfect.
+So the only reasonable response to this obvious and easy to verify fact is to make continuous learning, change, and growth the foundation of one's attempt to shape a meaningful life, while embracing the fucked-upness.
+And that was the whole idea from the beginning behind this consultancy, and not just this consultancy, but my life, of which PRC is simply a cultural extension.

 Paul Rothwell